souhaibEljaziri/jira-clone-angular/README.md

 I will take two weeks break to:

-- Fix bugs and UI enhancements for Angular Jira clone.
+- Fix bugs and UI enhancements for GMAO.
 - Continue working with the [typescript-data-structures][typescript-dsa] repo.

 [typescript-dsa]: https://github.com/trungvose/typescript-data-structures